Connect with others who understand.

 • Cancer cells are found in the fluid surrounding the heart (known as a malignant pericardial effusion).

-• Cancer cells are found in the fluid surrounding the lung (known as a malignant pleural effusion).
+• Cancer cells are found in the fluid surrounding the lung (malignant pleural effusion).

 Stage 4B